Skip to main content

 Undergraduate Research Assistant

-Joanna is a junior majoring in Cognitive Studies and Medicine, Health, and Society, with minors in Computer Science and Philosophy.
-She is interested in studying the relationship between attention and the physical and psychological boundaries between self and others in people with schizophrenia.
+Joanna is a senior majoring in Cognitive Studies and Medicine, Health, and Society, with minors in Computer Science and Philosophy.
+She is interested in studying the self-disturbances, self-other boundaries in people with schizophrenia.
 Her hobbies involve singing, playing the guitar, and cooking!

 image_thumb